Iboga Retreats

 Intimate 6-7 Day Retreats

-We’re conveniently located just over an hour from New York City and major airports, and have a direct train line from Grand Central Terminal.
-All retreats are capped at 6 people allowing for a more intimate experience and more personalized care.
+We’re conveniently located on a riverside property in Connecticut, USA, just over an hour from New York City and major airports, and have a direct train line from Grand Central Terminal.
+All retreats are capped at 8 people allowing for a more intimate experience and more personalized care.

-The all-inclusive tax deductible donation is $3,000 and includes:
+The donation is tax deductible and includes:

 - 2 traditional Iboga ceremonies,